 Almost 80 original signed works.

-A rare Subway drawing, complete suites (including ‘Ludo’, ‘Free South Africa’, ‘The Story of Red and Blue’, ‘Stones’, ‘Kalish’), Medusa Head (the largest print in the artist’s oeuvre), Growing #2.
+Two rare Subway drawings, complete suites (including ‘Ludo’, ‘Free South Africa’, ‘The Story of Red and Blue’, ‘Stones’, ‘Kalish’), Medusa Head (the largest print in the artist’s oeuvre), Growing #2.

 High resolution images, captions, wall texts.

 Characteristics of Collection

 - Geographic location of storage: U.S.A. (north-east).

 - All works are shipped framed as per international museum standards.

 - Collection includes the necessary international shipping crates and packing materials ensuring safe ‘nail to nail” transport.